fltk/fltk/README.Wayland.txt

 The Wayland platform is known to work with Fedora version 35.

-These packages are necessary to build the FLTK library, besides those present in a Fedora 35 Workstation distribution :
+These packages are necessary to build the FLTK library, in addition to package groups listed in section 2.2 of file README.Unix.txt :
-- gcc-c++
 - autoconf
 - wayland-devel
 - wayland-protocols-devel